A primal-dual interior-point relaxation method with global and rapidly local convergence for nonlinear programs: Numerical experiments

+$x_k\circ s_k$ is the Hadamard product of $x_k$ and $s_k$.
+If one has the scaling parameters $s_d=1$ and $s_c=1$ in the terminating conditions of \cite{WacBie06}, then the accuracy differences between \refal{alg2} and IPOPT should be in the range of the tolerance.

-For test problem \reff{test1obj}--\reff{test1cons}, we use the standard initial point $x_0$ as the starting point, and set $s_0$ to be the all-one vector. the implementation of our algorithm terminates at $x^*=2$ together with $s_1^*=-1.1972{\rm e}-16$, $s_2^*=1.0000$ in $4$ iterations.
+For test problem \reff{test1obj}--\reff{test1cons}, we use the standard initial point $x_0$ as the starting point, and set $s_0$ to be the all-one vector.
+The implementation of our algorithm terminates at $x^*=2$ together with $s_1^*=-1.1972\times 10^{-16}$, $s_2^*=1.0000$ in $4$ iterations.
 Both the numbers of function and gradient evaluations are $5$.
 See Table \ref{tab1} for more details on iterations.
 From there one can observe the rapid convergence of $\mu_k$, $\phi_{(\mu_k,\rho_k)}(x_k,\lambda_k,s_k)$ and $E(x_k,\lambda_k,s_k)$, where $\mu_k$ is the current value of the parameter, $x_k$ and $s_k$ are the estimates of the primal and dual variables, respectively, $f_k=f(x_k)$, $v_k$ is the $\ell_{\infty}$ norm of violations of constraints, $\phi_k=\phi_{(\mu_k,\rho_k)}(x_k,\lambda_k,s_k)$, $E_k=E(x_k,\lambda_k,s_k)$.
 As a comparison, IPOPT fails to find the solution and terminates at $x^*=-1.0000$ in $13$ iterations.
 In interior-point framework, this problem has been solved by the recently developed methods of \cite{DLS17} and \cite{LiuDai18} in totally 16 and 19 iterations, respectively.

-When solving the HS test problems of the CUTE collection, \refal{alg2} was terminated as either $E(x_k,\lambda_k,s_k)\le\epsilon$, or the number of iterations is larger than 500 (which is the default setting of IPOPT), the step-size is too small ($\alp_k\le\delta^{40}$), the coefficient matrix of the system \reff{dsysa} is degenerate.
-The latter three cases of termination can be resulted from that the Hessian does not satisfy \refa{ass1} (3) and the condition (4) of \refa{ass1} does not hold.
+When solving the HS test problems of the CUTEr collection, \refal{alg2} was terminated as either $E(x_k,\lambda_k,s_k)\le\epsilon$, or the number of iterations is larger than 500 (which is the default setting of IPOPT), the step-size is too small ($\alp_k\le\delta^{40}$), the coefficient matrix of the system \reff{dsysa} is degenerate.
+The latter three cases of termination can be resulted from that the Hessian does not satisfy \refa{ass1} (3), the condition (4) of \refa{ass1} does not hold, and some test problems are only defined on strictly positive variables.